InfiRRiar/russian-poetry-classification/README.md

 The dataset is relatively small and contains stylistically nuanced texts.
 Evaluation focuses on **macro F1-score** due to class imbalance.

+Also I was interested in checking out my own poems in terms of famous poets' styles.

 ---

 ## Models